andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 Final RMSD: 0.019480321333741443
 ```

-The closest we can get to reproducing the real Bayes rating values
+The closest we can get to reproducing the real Bayesian rating values
-seems to be when the number of dummy ratings is around 1972
+seems to be when the number of dummy ratings is around `1972`
-with a rating value of 5.5.
+with a rating value of `5.5`.

 For comparison, here are the RMSDs for 0 dummies (i.e. the real user ratings), 100, 1500, and 1972 dummies at a rating value of 5.5: